 Iceland can be divided into the following main areas

 - South coast from Selfoss to Höfn

 - East coast from höfn to Vopnafjördur

 - North area from Vopnafjördur to Blönduos

 My favorite is clearly the North area, Icelandic people prefer Reykjanes where city life takes place and slowly but steadily american style and comfort comes to this once very poor country.
 There is a huge movement from all regions of Iceland to the Rekjanes area resulting in high prices for housing and land in this area.
 On the other hand villages in the North and West loose inhabitants and also value.

-Late 2010 some markets in iceland recover very well - especially export oriented businesses whileas others still are in big trouble.
+Late 2010 some markets in iceland recover very well - especially export oriented businesses while as others still are in big trouble.
 In 2011 economy was recovering slowly and especially construction industry started seeing a small light at the end of the tunnel.
-In 2013 Iceland was recovering from the crisis and is heading full speed into the same situation as before 2008.
+Since 2013 Iceland was fully recovering from the crisis and is now heading full speed into the same situation as before 2008.
 Everybody is spending money one does not have...

 It is only a question of time, when the next bubble bursts.